Pumsaint: Places of interest

-The nearby conservation area has several scheduled ancient monuments including the Dolaucothi Gold Mines.
+The nearby conservation area has several scheduled monuments including the Dolaucothi Gold Mines.
 Archaeologists have uncovered evidence of Roman occupation of the area, including Roman aqueducts, numerous tanks, cisterns and reservoirs, timber buildings and a fort.
 There are extensive unground mines, that were in use until 1938.

 Archaeology suggests that gold extraction on this site may have started sometime in the Bronze Age, possibly by washing of the gold-bearing gravels of Afon Cothi, the most elementary type of gold prospecting.
 Sextus Julius Frontinus was sent into Roman Britain in 74 AD to succeed Quintus Petillius Cerialis as governor.
 He subdued the Silures, Demetae and other hostile tribes of Roman Wales, establishing a new base at Caerleon for Legio II Augusta and a network of smaller Roman forts 15 to 20 kilometres apart for his Roman auxiliary units.
 During his tenure, he probably established the fort at Pumsaint in west Wales, largely to exploit the gold deposits at Dolaucothi.
 Frontinus later restored the Aqueducts of Rome.

 That gold occurred here is shown by the discovery of a hoard of gold ornaments in the 18th century.
 Objects found included a wheel brooch and snake bracelets, so named because they were soft enough to be coiled around the arm for display.
 All the objects are now held in the British Museum, and displayed in the Romano-British gallery.
 A sample of gold ore was found at the site by Henry de la Beche in 1844, confirming the presence of gold.